Mechsoft-Limited/iniswap-document/products/syrup-pool/syrup-pool-faq.md

 ### **Why can’t I unstake my tokens from a Syrup Pool?**

-If you are unable to unstake from the Stake Cake, Earn CAKE pools, please check to make sure that you haven’t sold the SYRUP tokens in your wallet.
-This token acts as a \`proof of ownership\` over your CAKE in the Manual CAKE pool.
+If you are unable to unstake from the Stake INI, Earn INI pools, please check to make sure that you haven’t sold the SYRUP tokens in your wallet.
+This token acts as a \`proof of ownership\` over your INI in the Manual INI pool.

 ### **Why did my earned tokens go to zero after staking/unstaking?**